-Last month, we were excited to release a new addition to our most iconic fragrance range: No.88 50ml Eau de Parfum.
-If you saw the launch, and found yourself scratching your head at what exactly the term ‘EdP’ means… do not threat, as we’ve created a guide to help you distinguish between the varying fragrance types.
+At Czech & Speake, we have been increasingly adding Eaux de Parfum perfumes to our iconic fragrance collection, alongside the original colognes and aftershaves.
+If you find yourself scratching your head at what exactly the term ‘EdP’ means… do not threat, as we’ve created a guide to help you distinguish between the varying fragrance types.

-As a repercussion from marketing leaders campaigns, predominately stemming from the 80s, ‘cologne’ tends to be dubbed as a term for men’s fragrance while ‘perfume’ is thought to be feminine.
-This is misinformation – scent should be genderless.
-The difference in label in fact denotes the fragrance strength.
+As a repercussion from marketing leaders campaigns, predominantly stemming from the 80s, ‘cologne’ and ‘Aftershave’ tend to be dubbed as general terms for men’s fragrance while ‘perfume’ is thought to be feminine.
+This is misinformation; perfume is historically used to describe both men and womens fragrances – scent should be genderless.
+The difference in label in fact denotes the fragrance strength and purpose.

-Parfum, also known as ‘Pure Perfume’ is the strongest concentration of fragrance available.
+Parfum, also known as ‘Pure Perfume’ is the strongest and longest lasting concentration of fragrance available.
 The formula generally contains 20 – 30% of scented perfume ingredient in combination with alcohol and/or water.
-The perfume element is the most precious of the ingredients, therefore products branded with the ‘Parfum’ label are naturally the most expensive, but only a dab is needed to last.
+The perfume element is the most precious of the ingredients, therefore products branded with the ‘Parfum’ label are naturally the most expensive and high quality, so only a dab is needed to last.

 Eau de Parfum (EdP)